thinksalot/book-notes/thinking_fast_and_slow.md

 - System 2: Fast, more deliberate and effortful form of thinking (is there a lamp in the desk ?)
 - We believe we know what goes in our head but most of the thoughts, impressions arise in our conscious experience without we knowing how they got there
   - We cannot trace how we came to know thre is a lamp on the desk in front of us, or how we detected a hint of irritation in our spouse's voice
-- Aim to imporve ability to identify and understand error in judgements and choices; suggest invervention to limit the damage
+- Book aims to improve ability to identify and understand error in judgements and choices; suggest invervention to limit the damage
 - 'Steve the librarian' demonstration - people ignore base rates when making assumptions
-- We might think adultery is more common among politicians thatn among physicians or lawyers due to the aphrodisiac effect of power and the temptations of life away from home, but its actually because transgressions in politicians are more likely to be reported
+- We might think adultery is more common among politicians than among physicians or lawyers due to the aphrodisiac effect of power and the temptations of life away from home, but its actually because transgressions in politicians are more likely to be reported
 - Contrary to historical belief that people are generally rational(with sound thinking) and they depart of rationality due to influence of emotions, their work challenged both views by documenting systematic errors in the thinking of normal people and tracing these errors to cognitive errors rather than emotions.
 However, recently they have found that emotions has much larger in intuitive judgements and choices in the form of **affect heuristic**
 - **Availability Heuristics** - people tend to assess the relative importance of issues by the ease with which they are retrieved from memory, and this is largely determined by the extent of coverage in the media.
 Frequently mentioned topics populate the mind.
 In turn what the media choose to report corresponds to their view of what is currently on the public's mind.
 This is **the main reason why authoritarian regimes exert substantial pressure on independent media**
-- Use of demonstrations such as 'Steve the librarian' allows readers to test observer the possible flaws in their own thinking.
+- Use of demonstrations such as 'Steve the librarian' allows readers to test & observer the possible flaws in their own thinking.
 This makes them more likely to question their dogmatic assumptions
 - Not all intuitive judgement under uncertainty are produced by the heuristics.
-The accurate intuitions of experts are better explained by the effects of prolonged practice than by heuristics. **Skills are heuristics are alternative sources of intuitive judgements and choices.**
+The accurate intuitions of experts are better explained by the effects of prolonged practice than by heuristics. **Skills and heuristics are alternative sources of intuitive judgements and choices.**
   - Story of a firefighter with "sixth sense of danger"
 - Not all professionals' intuition arise from true expertise
   - Story of an investor that invest in Ford stocks after attending its automobile show rather than asking a economically relevant question like "Is Ford stock currently underpriced?" (**affect heuristic**)